-(a) In connection with the Transactions, contributed capital is converted into common shares of 0.001 par value using 38,560,606 issued shares and into additional paid-in capital, representing the fair value of assigned to CPLP unitholders of \$232,372, as noted above in 3.
-Accounting for the Combination, and DSS LP's historical value of \$994,771.
+In connection with the Transactions, contributed capital is converted into common shares of 0.001 par value using 38,560,606 issued shares with the remaining net value attributed to additional paid-in capital.
+The pro forma incremental equity is calculated as follows:

-5. Unaudited Pro Forma Condensed Combined Statement of Operations Adjustments for the Fiscal Year Ended December 31, 2017
+5. Unaudited Pro Forma Condensed Combined Statement of Operations Adjustments for the Year Ended December 31, 2018